NescienceSoftware/Nescience-Indexing-CLI/README.md

 7. Once the API key has been created, click "Change" right above the API Key.

-8. Ensure proper account privelages are enabled, general, trade, and transfer.
+8. Ensure proper account privileges are enabled, general, trade, and transfer.

 9. Google "My IP address", enable IP whitelisting, and copy paste your IP address into the whitelist.
 This will ensure your API key can only be accessed using your IP address.